 The Grassmarket Mission was originally set up by a Deed of Trust in 1890 and is registered as a Scottish Charity SC008062.
 Considering the changed operational reality after 120 years in the Grassmarket area of Edinburgh, a Scheme of Reorganisation was adopted, with the approval of OSCR on 26th August 2011.
 As with most organisations, the coronavirus pandemic has necessitated that the Mission adapts its methods of working and communicating and particularly in the increased use of virtual meetings.
 Although the 2011 Deed does not state that Board meetings have to held with Trustees physically present, the Trustees agreed to a short amendment to the 2011 Deed.
 This extended the definition of 'meeting' to include both virtual and hybrid meetings and should provide clarity for the current situation and resilience going forward.
-This amendment was approved in April 2021 and is available together with the 2011 Deed on the GM website.
+This amendment was approved in April 2021 and has now been registered with OSCR and lodged in the Books of Council and Session together with the original 1890 Deed and the 2011 Variation.